 The Light Adjustable Lens (LAL) Procedure

-The first step of the procedure is to have your cataract safely removed with implantation of the Light Adjustable Lens (LAL) intraocular lens.
-The procedure is similar to that performed for routine cataract surgery, the most commonly performed procedure in the world.
+The first step of the procedure is to safely remove your cataract and implant the Light Adjustable Lens (LAL) intraocular lens.
+The procedure is similar to routine cataract surgery.

-Two weeks after cataract surgery in both eyes, the eyes will have fully healed and your surgeon will evaluate your vision.
+Three to four weeks after your cataract surgery, your eyes will have fully healed.
+Dr. Nemi will evaluate your vision.
 If Dr. Nemi decides to adjust the power of the lens to give you sharper, more precise reading or distance vision, you will be placed in front of the Light Delivery Device (LDD), which will non-invasively deliver ultraviolet (UV) light to the LAL implant.
-The light treatment is painless and takes less than 90 seconds in the office.
+The light treatment is painless and takes approximately one to two minutes per eye in the office.

 After the first light treatment, you will return in a few days, and an additional may be performed if a minor adjustment is required to fine tune vision even further.
-Typically between two to four total light treatments are needed, each lasting less than 90 seconds and separated by at least 3 days in between visits.
+Typically between two to four total light treatments are needed, each lasting less than two minutes and separated by at least 3 days in between visits.